 - 2.1 All potential deceased organ donors in the UK have nose and throat swabs and endotracheal aspirates tested for SARS-CoV-2 ribonucleic acid (RNA).
-Negative results are required to proceed to organ offering and a positive screening result precludes organ donation7. - 2.2 Negative SARS-CoV-2 testing does not completely exclude evolving SARS-CoV-2 infection.
-To date, there have been no reported cases of proven donor-derived transmission of SARS-CoV-2. - 2.3 Where a potential deceased donor has recovered from confirmed or suspected COVID-19, and where more than 28 days have passed with no COVID-19-related symptoms, negative respiratory tract SARS-CoV-2 tests enable assessment of suitability for organ donation.
+Negative results are required to proceed to organ offering and a positive screening result precludes organ donation9. - 2.2 Negative SARS-CoV-2 testing does not completely exclude evolving SARS-CoV-2 infection.
+To date, there have been no reported cases of proven donor-derived transmission of SARS-CoV-2.
+This takes into account the experiences of countries that have been severely affected by the pandemic and where established transplant programmes are in place (e.g. Italy, Spain, USA, UK).

+- 2.3 Where a potential deceased donor has recovered from confirmed or suspected COVID-19, and where more than 28 days have passed with no COVID-19-related symptoms, negative respiratory tract SARS-CoV-2 tests enable assessment of suitability for organ donation.
 This is a precautionary approach which will be reviewed in the light of new evidence as regards to viability of the virus in blood and other compartments outside the respiratory tract.
 If a shorter period has elapsed since symptom resolution (particularly in proven mild cases), suitability for deceased donation can be assessed on a case-by-case basis.
-This must be discussed with a consultant in virology or infectious diseases.

-2.4 A summary of the general approach to SARS-CoV-2 testing in potential deceased donors is shown in Table 1.
+This must be discussed with a consultant in virology or infectious diseases. - 2.4 A summary of the general approach to SARS-CoV-2 testing in potential deceased donors is shown in Table 1.

 Table 1.
-Summary of the general approach to SARS-CoV-2 testing in potentialdeceased donors in the UK.
+Summary of the general approach to SARS-CoV-2 testing in potential deceased donors in the UK.

-Potential donor's COVID-19 Acceptability for SARS-CoV-2 screening tests ^c status deceased donation assessment No clinical suspicion of COVID-19 Can assess suitability 1) Nose and throat swab PCR 2) Endotracheal aspirate PCR 3) Blood in EDTA for retrospective PCR and serological testing Previous suspected mild ^a COVID- Can assess suitability 1) Nose and throat swab PCR 19 with recovery and no 2) Endotracheal aspirate PCR symptoms for >28 days 3) Blood in EDTA for retrospective PCR and serological testing Previous proven mild ^a COVID-19 Can assess suitability 1) Nose and throat swab PCR with recovery and no symptoms 2) Endotracheal aspirate PCR for >28 days 3) Blood in EDTA for retrospective PCR and serological testing Previous proven moderate or Assessment of suitability 1) Nose and throat swab PCR severe ^b COVID-19 with recovery requires additional care, a 2) Endotracheal aspirate PCR and no symptoms for >28 days detailed history and early 3) Blood in EDTA for retrospective PCR discussion with virology and serological testing colleagues; consider the possibility of significant end- organ damage Proven COVID-19 without Not suitable for assessment No screening tests performed recovery Milel west as available a la serite lise tiere d
+Potential donor's COVID-19 status Acceptability for deceased donation assessment SARS-CoV-2 screening tests 3 No clinical suspicion of COVID-19 Can assess suitability Nose and throat swab PCR Endotracheal aspirate PCR Blood in EDTA for retrospective PCR and serological testing Previous suspected mild 1 COVID- 19 with recovery and no symptoms for >28 days Can assess suitability Nose and throat swab PCR Endotracheal aspirate PCR Blood in EDTA for retrospective PCR and serological testing Previous proven mild1 COVID-19 with recovery and no symptoms for >28 days Can assess suitability Nose and throat swab PCR Endotracheal aspirate PCR Blood in EDTA for retrospective PCR and serological testing Previous proven moderate or severe 2 COVID-19 with recovery and no symptoms for >28 days Assessment of suitability requires additional care, a detailed history and early discussion with virology colleagues; consider the possibility of significant endorgan damage Nose and throat swab PCR Endotracheal aspirate PCR Blood in EDTA for retrospective PCR and serological testing